ewfx/aidel-regulaize/README.md

    python3 load_sdn_list.py
    ```

-3. If you need to wipe existing data from the mongoDB sanctions database before inserting fresh data, run the script with the --wipe flag (it will ask for confirmation before deleting data from the DB)
+3. If you need to wipe existing data from the mongoDB sanctions database before inserting fresh data, run the script with the --wipe flag (it will ask for confirmation before deleting data from the DB).
    ```sh
    python3 load_sdn_list.py --wipe
    ```